Telecommunications fraud – What is it & how does Bandwidth fight it

 Port-out passcodes are used to prevent unauthorized port-out requests from being started.
 Similar to a PIN or access code to make a long-distance call, port-out passcodes must be provided to validate a port-out request.

 In both cases, these tools help to prevent bad actors from gaining access to numbers that don’t belong to them and using them for nefarious purposes, be it scams or other fraud such as traffic pumping.
-Adding this extra layer of security to your phone numbers helps protect you and your customers, and it’s a simple addition using Bandwidth’s Dashboard or APIs.
+Adding this extra layer of security to your phone numbers helps protect you and your customers, and it’s a simple addition using Bandwidth’s App or APIs.

 Educating your customers